Stochastic Data-Driven Predictive Control with Equivalence to Stochastic MPC: Problem Statement

-We remark that an equivalent form $\pi_t(\hat x_t) := c_t + K \hat x_t$ of \eqref{Eq:feedback_policy} with decision variable $c_t$ has been used in \cite{OFSMPC:cannon2012} and in many SMPC examples surveyed in \cite{SMPC:mesbah2016}.
-A time-varying-gain version of \eqref{Eq:feedback_policy} is adopted in \cite{OFSMPC:farina2015}. \emph{Affine disturbance feedback} is sometimes considered in SMPC methods, and it is shown that affine-disturbance feedback control policies and affine-state feedback control policies lead to equivalent control inputs \cite{goulart2006}; here we focus on the state feedback parameterization.
+given stabilizable $(A, B)$, detectable $(A, C)$ and $Q \succ 0$.
+An equivalent form $\pi_t(\hat x^\minus_t) := c_t - K \hat x^\minus_t$ of \eqref{Eq:feedback_policy} with decision variable $c_t$ has been used in \cite{OFSMPC:cannon2012} and in many SMPC examples surveyed in \cite{SMPC:mesbah2016}.
+A time-varying-gain version of \eqref{Eq:feedback_policy} is adopted in \cite{OFSMPC:farina2015}, and \cite{OFSMPC:joa2023} uses $\hat x^\plus_t$ in place of $\hat x^\minus_t$ in the control policy. \emph{Affine disturbance feedback} is sometimes considered in SMPC methods, e.g. \cite{OFSMPC:ridderhof2020}, and it is shown that affine disturbance feedback control policies and affine state feedback control policies lead to equivalent control inputs \cite{goulart2006}; here we focus on the state feedback parameterization.

 \begin{remark}[\bf Input Chance Constraints] Hard input constraints are difficult to integrate with the affine policy \eqref{Eq:feedback_policy}, as under our previous assumptions the resulting control input is normally distributed and unbounded.
-The input chance constraint \eqref{Eq:constraints:input} is thus used in its place, as in \cite{OFSMPC:farina2015}.
-Another option as in \cite{OFSMPC:hokayem2012} is to use (nonlinear) saturated policies in place of \eqref{Eq:feedback_policy}, but then the resulting inputs and outputs are no longer normally distributed and our further analysis would be much more complicated. \oprocend \end{remark}
+Chance constraint \eqref{Eq:safety_constraint} on input is thus used in its place, as in \cite{OFSMPC:farina2015}.
+Another option as in \cite{OFSMPC:hokayem2012} is to use (nonlinear) saturated policies in place of \eqref{Eq:feedback_policy}, but then the resulting inputs and outputs are no longer linear in decision variables and further analysis would be much more complicated.
+Ultimately in implementation of course, one can saturate input actions to satisfy hard input constraints. \oprocend \end{remark}